 Please don’t call it a cement sidewalk.

-An ounce of cure equals concrete protection.
+An ounce of cure adds tons of protection.